Functional limit theorems for random walks perturbed by positive alpha-stable jumps: Introduction and main result

+We believe that, at the expense of much heavier machinery, the assumption of positivity of $\eta$ could have been relaxed.
+It seems that Theorems \ref{thm:main} and \ref{thm:main3} should continue to hold whenever the distribution of $\eta$ (possibly taking values of both signs) belongs to the domain of attraction of an $\alpha$-stable distribution, $\alpha\in (0,1)$.

 Some ideas of the present work borrow heavily from It\^{o}'s excursion theory as presented in the book \cite{Blumenthal:1992}.
+In particular, our argument is very different from that exploited in \cite{Helland:1981}.
 To make the link visible, observe that the excursions between consecutive crossings of zero of the Markov chain under consideration coincide with the excursions of a random walk driven by $\xi$.
 Since $\xi$ has a finite second moment, these excursions should be close in some sense to those of a Brownian motion.
 Thus, the limit process has to behave like a Brownian motion in the upper half-plane.
 The distribution of the jumps $\eta_1$, $\eta_2,\ldots$ into the positive halfline belongs to the domain of attraction of a stable distribution on $[0,\infty)$.
 In particular, the sum of these jumps, properly scaled, converges weakly to a stable subordinator.
 The additional contribution to the limit process is, roughly speaking, made by the composition of the sum of jumps and the number of crossings of $0$ up to time $n$.
 Even though neither of the composed processes converges weakly under Donsker's scaling, their composition does indeed exhibit growth at the `magic' square-root rate.

 In the article \cite{Pilipenko+Prykhodko:2014} a functional limit theorem similar to ours is proved in a much simpler situation where $\xi$ and $\eta$ are integer-valued and $\xi$ is bounded from below by $-1$.
 As far as we know there are no other functional limit theorems that would make an explicit link between random walks with a random-jump reflection at $0$ and $W^{(x)}_\alpha$.
 Also relevant to the present work are the papers \cite{LambertSimatos2014, Yano2008, Yano2015} and references therein, in which functional limit theorems are obtained for processes merged together from certain excursions.